Wowfunhappy/MDN-Javascript-Playground/Readme.txt

 I want to teach a friend basic programming in Javascript.

 I want a way for her to write Javascript code, press run, and see console output.
-Online a browser console, I want the old output to be cleared each time she presses run, or else it's confusing.
+Unlike in a browser console, I want the old output to be cleared each time she presses run, or else it's confusing.

 Why is this so hard to find?!?